 While a herbivorous diet should be mainly plants, many plant-eating birds do occasionally eat other things.
 In particular, many herbivorous birds add a greater proportion of insects or other protein to their diet during the nesting season in order for their chicks to receive appropriate nutrition for healthy growth.
 As they mature, however, the young birds transition to a plant-based diet, and the adults return to their preferred plant foods.

 Few birds are strict, consistent herbivores, but those that have largely herbivorous diets include the nene, snow goose, and other large waterfowl.
 The greater sage-grouse and other types of sage-grouse and related species are herbivores, as well as many parrots.
 The hoatzin is a tropical herbivore, and many smaller goldfinches are also largely plant-eating.

 It is important to note that not every bird species that appears to be grazing or nibbling on plants may actually be herbivorous.
 Many birds, such as ibises, shorebirds, and wading birds will peck at the ground in search of worms and insects.
 Similarly, arboreal birds may seem to be nibbling at leaves or bark when they are actually foraging for insects.

 Backyard Bird Feeding for Herbivores

-It is easy to feed plant-loving birds in the backyard, both with natural food sources as well as supplemental feeders.
+It is easy to feed plant-loving birds in the yard, both with natural food sources as well as supplemental feeders.
+Popular options include: